IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

 When cloning this repository you will find the following files in your local directory:
 ```
 README.md
+config.yaml           << one central configuration file with all customizable variables for the deployment (a copy of values.yaml)
-config.yaml           << one central configuration file with minimum required variables for the customer
+minimal-config.yaml   << one central configuration file with just a minimum set of required variables for the deployment
 helm/
  \-ibm-spectrum-scale
    |-Chart.yaml       << defines Helm chart version and provides additional info